Afanasegor/FileFormatConverter/readme.md

 Workflow
 -----
 After starting backend and frontend u can go to main page (default localhost:8080 if running locally)
 U can see 3 pages.
 On the second one u can go over HTML-to-PDF screen or click on the navigation bar.
+Here u will see list of all your processes.
+If process is completed, you can download the result file (PDF).
 Also in admin page u can clear list of processes and go to different links (swagger | hangfire | git-project).